Home > Uncategorized > GSAN Invests in Rural STEM Education with TMC Labs

 Georgia Statewide Afterschool Network Invests in Rural Education with TMC Labs

-ATLANTA, GA – Exciting news came to Twiggs, Hart, and Greene counties!
-The Georgia Statewide Afterschool Network (GSAN), part of Voices for Georgia’s Children, made a big investment in education with the Think Make Create (TMC) Labs initiative.
-This project benefited over 7,500 kids during summer and afterschool programs throughout the year.
+Exciting news came to Twiggs, Hart, and Greene counties as The Georgia Statewide Afterschool Network (GSAN), a proud division of Voices for Georgia’s Children, made a substantial investment in rural education with the Think Make Create (TMC) Labs initiative.
+This project benefited over 7,500 kids during summer and continues to enhance afterschool programming throughout the year.

 “Quality education and innovative learning tools shouldn’t have been limited by where you live,” said Katie Landes, Director of GSAN.
 “We wanted to bridge the educational gap by giving students the resources they needed to succeed.
 TMC Labs were a game-changer, ensuring all students could develop essential skills and discover their passions.”